We're here to answer all your questions

 Face to face classes for two days a week at the South Sydney Rabbitohs headquarters in Heffron Park Maroubra or Redfern Oval.
 Virtual classes or self-directed time for approximately six hours per week.
 Prep reading and assessment completion for approximately eight hours per week.

-The next intake is scheduled to commence in July 2025.
+The next intake is scheduled to commence in February 2026

-By completing the BSB50420 - Diploma of Leadership and Management and SIS50122 - Diploma of Sport, Aquatics and Recreation Management as part of the South Sydney Rabbitohs and TAFE NSW collaboration, students will have access to a nationally-recognised suite of diploma-to-degree pathways.
+By completing the BSB50420 - Diploma of Leadership and Management and SIS50122 -Diploma of Sport, Aquatics and Recreation Management as part of the South Sydney Rabbitohs and TAFE NSW collaboration, students will have access to a nationally-recognised suite of diploma-to-degree pathways.

 In addition to receiving entry to university, graduates will also receive up to one year of credit for a degree in some of Australia’s leading universities including the Bachelor of Sport Management and Bachelor of Business with a major in Sport Management.